docspell/dsc/README.md

 ## Making a release

 1. Set version in `Cargo.toml`
+2. Run `cargo update` to update `Cargo.lock`
-2. Run `nix-build nix/ -A dsc` and fix hashes
+3. Run `nix-build nix/ -A dsc` and fix hashes
-3. Commit + Tag
+4. Commit + Tag
-4. push tag to github
+5. push tag to github

 The release is being built by github actions as well as the docker images.